Adrianvdh/Udacity-Full-Stack-Developer-Nanodegree/projects/02_trivia_api/finished/backend/README.md

 - Returns a list of questions and categories used as the initial game play data.
 - The questions list is paginated in pages of 10 questions.
 Include a request argument to choose the page number starting from 1.
 - Request arguments:
-    - OPTIONAL int `page`.
+    - OPTIONAL int `page` number.
 10 questions per page, the default starts at 1 this argument isn't provided.
 - Response body:
     - List of dict values each representing a question object.
         - int `id`